Chemical table file: Extended Connection Table (V3000)

 Unlike the V2000 molfile, the V3000 extended Rgroup molfile has the same header format as a non-Rgroup molfile.

 Counts line

 A counts line is required, and must be first.
 It specifies the number of atoms, bonds, 3D objects, and Sgroups.
 It also specifies whether or not the CHIRAL flag is set.
 Optionally, the counts line can specify molregno.
 This is only used when the regno exceeds 999999 (the limit of the format in the molfile header line).
 The format of the counts line is:

 SDF

 SDF is one of a family of chemical-data file formats developed by MDL; it is intended especially for structural information.
-"SDF" stands for structure-data file, and SDF files actually wrap the molfile (MDL Molfile) format.
+"SDF" stands for structure-data format, and SDF files actually wrap the molfile (MDL Molfile) format.
 Multiple records are delimited by lines consisting of four dollar signs ($$$$).
-A feature of the SDF format is its ability to include associated data.
+A key feature of this format is its ability to include associated data.

 Associated data items are denoted as follows: